-I started car camping with my wife this year and the spartan cook system I use for solo backpacking quickly proved to be insufficient for cooking more elaborate meals.
-That point has been hammered home by my wife, particularly since she is a foodie, with a wall of cookbooks at home.
-We started using GSI’s Pinnacle Camper Cookset because it satisfied my wife’s need for a diverse set of cooking pots and pans and my preference for a lightweight, integrated cook system.
+I started car camping this year and the spartan cook system I use for solo backpacking quickly proved to be insufficient for cooking more elaborate meals.
+That point has been hammered home, particularly since have a wall of cookbooks at home.
+We started using GSI’s Pinnacle Camper Cookset because it satisfied our need for a diverse set of cooking pots and pans and my preference for a lightweight, integrated cook system.
 In the process, we’ve come to understand the strengths and weaknesses of the Pinnacle Camper Cookset very well, and while overall it is a well-thought out camping cookset, it has a few quirks that are worth knowing about ahead of time.

 Car Camping Cookset for 4 People

 The Pinnacle Camper Cookset is designed for use by 4 people who are car camping.
 The contents include a clever nesting system of cook pots, plates, mugs, and bowls including:

 - 3 liter pot with strainer lid

 - 4 x 14 fluid ounce insulated mugs with sip lids (polypropylene)

 - 4 x 14 fluid ounce bowls (polypropylene)

 - 4 x 7.5″ plates (polypropylene)